11 minute read

 Lifecycle callbacks

-• Client#onStompError - invoked when the broker reports an Error.
+• Client#onStompError — invoked when the broker reports an error.

 Frame callbacks

-Advanced notes
+Advanced options

 Updated: